cdransf/cd-11ty/src/posts/2024/improving-my-self-hosted-scrobbling-implementation.md

 The connections between the tables allow me to query data specific to a given listen's artist or album — data is stored in a given table where it makes the most sense: artist `mbid`s with artists, `genre`s with artists and so forth.
 I can then retrieve that data, provided I have a valid listen, using Supabase's select syntax: `artists (mbid, image)` or `albums (mbid, image)`.

 Plex's webhooks send out a fair bit of data, but most of that data is Plex-specific.
-What I'm able to use from that payload is the art, album and track names.
+What I'm able to use from that payload is the artist, album and track names.
 These are stored in the listens table with a timestamp derived when I receive a webhook payload containing a `media.scrobble` event.
 These webhooks are sent to a `scrobble` endpoint (read: edge function:

 ```javascript
 import { createClient } from '@supabase/supabase-js'